The Best Patio Furniture Deals Under $200 for Labor Day

 If you're looking for new additions for your backyard, patio, deck, balcony, or starting from scratch on outdoor furnishing, we've scoured the internet to find the best deals to save you money on stylish and functional pieces for your outdoor living space.

-Our selections include patio dining sets, outdoor chairs and picnic table options from Amazon, Wayfair, Overstock, Pottery Barn, Walmart and more, including a sling chair lounge set from Christopher Knight Home -- the brand that made the chairs featured in Meghan Markle's interview with Oprah Winfrey.
+Our selections include patio dining sets, outdoor chairs and picnic table options from Amazon, Wayfair, Overstock, Pottery Barn, Walmart, West Elm, and more, including a sling chair lounge set from Christopher Knight Home -- the brand that made the chairs featured in Meghan Markle's interview with Oprah Winfrey.

-Whether you're planning on hosting a Labor Day barbecue or you just want to take your outdoor space to the next level, be sure to browse through ET Style's selection of the best deals on outdoor furniture -- each priced under $200.
+Whether you're planning on hosting a Labor Day barbecue or you just want to take your outdoor space to the next level, be sure to browse through ET Style's selection of the best labor day patio furniture deals on outdoor furniture -- each priced under $200.

 ET Style's Picks for the Best Patio Furniture: